Al-Harith ibn Kalada: Diet, lifestyle, and advice

 In the book of the Prophetic medicine by Abd al-Malik ibn Habib from the mursal of Urwah ibn al-Zubair about Umar, and Dawud ibn Rashid narrated from Amr ibn Ma'ruf said: When Al-Harith was on his deathbed, people gathered around him and said: Give us advice, so he said: Do not marry but a young woman, and do not eat fruits except when they are ripe, and let no one of you treat himself if his body has tolerated the disease, and you should be on light in every month, for it is a remover of phlegm, and whoever has lunch, let him sleep afterwards, and whoever has dinner, let him walk forty steps.

 Al-Qifti said: "Abd al-Rahman ibn Abi Bakr said: Al-Harith ibn Kalada, who was one of the physicians of the Arabs, said: Whoever wants to stay, and there is no staying, let him eat breakfast early, let him lighten his cloak, and let him reduce the intercourse with women.

 Muhammad ibn Ziyad al-'Arabī - and he had a knowledge of grammar and language - said: The lightness of the cloak means: that he does not have any debt."

-al-Harith and Khosrow

-One day, Al-Harith was summoned to the court of Khosrow, the king of Persia.
-Khosrow was impressed by Al-Harith's knowledge and wisdom, and he asked him many questions about medicine, philosophy, and religion.

-When Al-Harith arrived at Khosrow's court, Khosrow asked him, "What is your profession?"

-Al-Harith replied, "I am a physician."

-Khosrow then asked, "What do the Arabs need a physician for, given their ignorance and poor diet?"

-Al-Harith replied, "If the Arabs are as you say, then they are in even greater need of a physician to cure their ignorance and improve their health.
-A wise person will know how to protect themselves from disease by eating a healthy diet and living a balanced lifestyle."

-Khosrow was impressed by Al-Harith's answer.
-He then asked Al-Harith what he thought of the Arabs.

-Al-Harith replied, "The Arabs are a people of generous souls, brave hearts, eloquent tongues, and noble lineage."

-At the end of the conversation, Khosrow praised Al-Harith and ordered his attendants to record their conversation.